Sealver Siliga

-Tupaimoefitpo "Sealver" Siliga (born April 26, 1990) is a former American football defensive tackle.
-He played college football at Utah.
+Tupaimoefitpo "Sealver" Siliga (born April 26, 1990) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Utah Utes.

 College career

 Siliga grew up in a Samoan American family of 13 in West Jordan, Utah and graduated from Copper Hills High School.
 At the University of Utah, Siliga appeared in 37 games in his three-year career for the Utes and finished with 97 tackles.
 After his sophomore and junior years, he was awarded honorable mention All-Mountain West.

 NFL career

 San Francisco 49ers

 After going undrafted, Siliga was signed by the 49ers as an undrafted free agent on July 28, 2011.
 He was released by the 49ers on September 3, 2011.

 Denver Broncos

 Siliga was signed to the Denver Broncos' practice squad on October 18, 2011.
 Prior to the 2012 opening game, Siliga was added to the active roster.

-Seattle Seahawks
+Seattle Seahawks (first stint)

-On August 20, 2013, Siliga was traded to the Seattle Seahawks in exchange for offensive lineman John Moffitt.
+On August 20, 2013, Siliga was traded to the Seattle Seahawks in exchange for guard John Moffitt.
 He was released on September 17, 2013, but re-signed to their practice squad on September 24, 2013.